DylanLWScott/myRetail/README.md

 	 - Edit application.properties inside src/main/resources and update the value to your liking

 BackLog Items for past POC
+- Create local setup script
+- Ability to request mutliple products at once
+- Add more logging with Logback
-Validation with OSWAP for input paramaters
+- Validation with OSWAP for input paramaters
-Switch to JSR 309 Validation annotations
+- Switch to JSR 309 Validation annotations
-Hateoas Support- Really only at Level 2 [Richardson Maturity Model](http://restcookbook/Miscellaneous/richardsonmaturitymodel/)
+- Hateoas Support- Really only at Level 2 [Richardson Maturity Model](http://restcookbook/Miscellaneous/richardsonmaturitymodel/)
-Caching of Names from external source into more local cache Authorization for price update
+- Caching of Names from external source into more local cache
+- Authorization for price updates
-Internationalization (i18n) for currency and error messages
+- Internationalization (i18n) for currency and error messages
+- Look at Spring Data's Cassandra Repo about Prepared Statement templates instead of manual
+- Update data model to allow for currency code that isn't only USD (The example only showed one result - and not an array of prices)